Victor A. McKusick: Study of genes among the Amish

 McKusick's study of genetics among the Amish is perhaps his most famous research.
-On his first trip to Amish homes, he was accompanied by Dr. David Krusen who had an extensive medical practice among the Amish in Lancaster, Pennsylvania.
+On his first trip to Amish homes, he was accompanied by David Krusen who had an extensive medical practice among the Amish in Lancaster, Pennsylvania.
 McKusick spoke about his introduction to Krusen's work, stating, "He [Krusen] indicated to the author of the article—in a slick-paper, pharmaceutical company 'throw-away'—that achondroplasia is frequent among the Amish.
 Initial study led to the identification of two recessive conditions named Ellis–van Creveld syndrome and cartilage-hair hypoplasia (later named metaphyseal chondrodysplasia, McKusick type).

 McKusick listed fifteen advantages to studying genetics among the Amish.
 Today, these fifteen reasons are argued to be true as well.
 McKusick's findings led many other researchers to study hereditary related diseases in the 1960s and 1970s.
 Other researchers and McKusick cite the Amish as working cooperatively with researchers to determine the reason for inherited diseases.
 McKusick published his official findings from working with the Amish in 1978, titled Medical Genetic Studies of the Amish.